vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/vm-apps/index.md

 #### Usage

-To support this use case, the a custom maven goal `vra-ng:pull` is used.
+To support this use case, a custom maven goal `vra-ng:pull` is used.
 The following command will `pull` the content outlined into *Content Descriptor* file to the current project from a specified server and expand its content in the local filesystem overriding any local content:

 ```bash
 mvn vra-ng:pull -P{{ archetype.customer_project.maven_profile_name}}
 ```

-!!! note
+!!! warning
     The command will fail if the `content.yaml` is empty or it cannot find some of the described content on the target {{ products.vra_9_short_name }} server.

 !!! note